- American Board of Psychiatry and Neurology - Neurology

 - University of Michigan, Sleep Medicine, MI, 2014

-Dr. Skiba graduated with Highest Distinction from the University of Michigan School of Literature, Sciences and the Arts in 1999.
+Dr. Skiba graduated with Highest Distinction from the University of Michigan in 1999.
 She received her Medical Doctor degree in 2004 when she graduated with Distinction from the University of Michigan Medical School.

-She spent the next 9 years of her career serving in the United States Navy.
-She completed an Internal Medicine Internship at the National Capital Consortium, Bethesda, MD in 2005 and Neurology Residency in 2010.
-While in the U.S. Navy, she was stationed at the Naval Hospital Twentynine Palms where she worked as a Primary Care Provider from 2005 to 2007.
-From 2010 to 2013 she was stationed at the Naval Hospital Camp Lejeune in NC, where she worked as a Staff Neurologist and Neurology Division Head.
+She spent the next 9 years of her career serving in the United States Navy, where she completed an Internal Medicine Internship and Neurology Residency.
+While in the U.S. Navy, she was stationed at the Naval Hospital Twentynine Palms where she worked as a Primary Care Provider, and at the Naval Hospital Camp Lejeune where she worked as a Staff Neurologist and Neurology Division Head.
 Dr. Skiba then completed a Sleep Medicine Fellowship at the University of Michigan.
-In 2014 she joined the Sleep Disorders Center team at the Henry Ford Health System, where she diagnoses, treats and follows children and adults who suffer from sleep disorders and disorders of alertness.
+In 2014 she joined the Sleep Disorders Center team at the Henry Ford Health System.

-Her research interests have included looking at sleep problems and their treatments in returning military members, acting as a Principal Investigator on several multi-center studies examining the effects of hyperbaric oxygen on post-concussive symptoms, examining methods of diagnosing subtle obstructive sleep apnea, and looking at the relationship between sleep disordered breathing during pregnancy and post-partum, and exploring the relationship between sleep disorders and neurological disorders.
+Her clinical and research interests have included looking at sleep problems and their treatments in returning military members, examining methods of diagnosing subtle obstructive sleep apnea, looking at the sleep disordered breathing during pregnancy and post-partum, and exploring the relationship between sleep disorders and neurological disorders.
 She is active in graduate medical education, as well as state and national sleep societies to advance the awareness of healthy sleep and sleep disorders.